Western Sydney University’s Dr Abubakar Bello is developing proactive security and defence strategies to thwart cyber criminals using ransomware.

 - Abubakar Bello is trying to develop proactive defence strategies against such attacks.

-An important aspect of Bello’s project is to link Western Sydney University’s cybersecurity work with local corporations and government organisations to provide cybersecurity audits and risk management services.
-This includes Gridware, one of the few firms in Australia at the forefront of cyber defence.
-Gridware’s involvement in the project will include the development of artificial intelligence and machine learning based monitoring and reporting technologies, as well as incident response and management control frameworks.
+As part of the broader defense picture, Bello is linking up with local corporations and government organisations to help provide cybersecurity audits and risk management services.
+This includes Gridware, an Australian firm focused on cyber defence.
+Gridware’s involvement in mutual projects will include the development of artificial intelligence and machine-learning based monitoring and reporting technologies, as well as incident response and management control frameworks.

 Meet the Academic | Doctor Abubakar Bello